federicaagostini/opa-demo/README.md

 ]
 ```

-When one tries to delete a data with OPA pulling from a bundle (`opa-pull` server) he gets an error such as
+When one tries to delete a data with OPA pulling from a bundle (`opa-pull` server) he/she gets an error such as

 ```bash
 $ curl https://opa-pull.test.example:8181/v1/data/authz/groups -H "Authorization: Bearer $BT" -XDELETE